The Best Tours in Barcelona

 Barcelona’s largest park and zoo.
 If you want a break from the downtown hustle and bustle, Citadel Park makes for a good escape.
 There’s a grand Arc de Triomf at the main entrance to the park, wide walkways that fill with strolling locals and street performers blowing giant bubbles, and several impressive structures, such as the Catalonia Parliament building in the center of the park.
 In the northwest corner there’s the Castell dels Tres Dragons, an impressive, castle-like modernist building designed by Catalan architect Lluís Domènch i Montaner.
 Head to the park’s northeast corner to have a look at the Baroque fountain designed by Josep Fontseré i Mestrès, assisted by a young Antoni Gaudí.
 The southern part of the park is taken up by the city zoo, Parc Zoològic.
 It’s hugely popular with families.
 There’s a petting zoo, pony rides, and animals from around the world, including the endangered Iberian wolf and the Sumatran tiger.

-• Nearest transport: Arc de Triomf or Ciutadella/Vila Olímpica metro
+• Nearest metro: Arc de Triomf, Ciutadella/Vila Olímpica

 Very popular with families, this state-of-the-art aquarium showcases different marine ecosystems from around the world: the shallow coastal waters of the Mediterranean, the Caribbean Sea, Great Barrier Reef, and the Red Sea.
 There are also informative exhibits about the ecosystems unique to Spain: Catalonia’s Delta del Ebro and the Medes Islands, complete with fish and other marine creatures.
 Highlights include the shark tunnel, the clownfish and their anemone home, seahorses, and the octopus tank.
 See if you can spot the well-camouflaged and deadly stonefish in the poisonous fish aquarium!
 In the Planeta Aqua section you can see penguins, piranhas from the Amazon, and Latin American basilisk lizards.
 There are plenty of activities, too, from daily feedings (sharks, penguins, rays, moray eels; check timetable online) – particularly fun for kids, to cage diving with sharks.
 Barcelona’s aquarium is located by the waterfront in Port Vell, just south of the Ramblas.
 Try to come on a weekday to avoid weekend crowds.